Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

 1. Mengele - Unmasking the Angel of Death by David Marwell
-2. Slewfoot by Brom
+2. Beren and Luthien by J. R. R. Tolkien

-### Current Book Completed Count as of 11/16/24
+### Current Book Completed Count as of 11/23/24

 Non-fiction - \
 Fiction -